 - ½ cup sunflower seeds toasted

-- 2-3 green onions finely sliced
+- 2-3 medium green onions finely sliced

-- 2 tablespoon fresh dill minced
+- 2 Tablespoons fresh dill minced

-- 4 oz feta crumbled
+- 4 ounces feta crumbled

 - 1 ½ cups quinoa from ½ cup uncooked quinoa